 We’re living in a strange time when managing all aspects of life is difficult, and when it comes to healthy eating, things seem to have gotten especially harder.

 We’re all avoiding the grocery store and trying to make do with what’s in our pantries and freezers.
-There are new launches of free food delivery and the need for our local restaurants to be supported by their communities, making fast food and eating out easier.
+There’s new launches of free food delivery and the need for our local restaurants to be supported by their communities, making fast food and eating out easier.
 On top of these challenges, we’re trying to exercise while gyms are closed and stay sane without social interactions.
 It’s easy to snack on junk food while feeling isolated and lonely.

 Despite all this, it’s more important than ever to eat nutritiously right now.
 Our bodies need to be nourished to fight infection and disease, and an army of nutrients in the foods work together to protect and strengthen us when our immune system is under attack.